 Aside from the moral, emotional, and psychological burdens suicide leaves to family and friends, it also takes a significant toll on the companies they work for and the economy in general.

 From an economic perspective, suicide adds to a high cost charged at employers, governments, and workers themselves.
 Employers with a worker who dies by suicide bear a financial debt, covering production disturbance costs, human capital costs, medical costs, administrative costs and other costs, according to Workwear Guru, which provides apparel workwear reviews and comparison articles.
+CLICK HERE to access some recent research the group conducted on worker suicide.

 According to the Centre for Mental Health, the economy loses 91 million days each year to mental health issues.
 The burden of the costs goes mainly to the employer.

 While mental health problems are a burden for the economy, suicide places the problem at another level.
 In fact, for every team member dying from suicide, 10-20 others are attempting, according to World Health Organization stats.
-For employers, it means they must sspay for the recovery costs of employees that attempt suicide.
+For employers, it means they must pay for the recovery costs of employees that attempt suicide.

 Providing assistance to a person struggling with mental health is not always easy.
 As an employer or manager, if you notice any suicide warnings signs in someone, it is vital to take next steps to help them get out of their state.